-Stanislaus County utilizes the existing Stanislaus County Juvenile Hall to house SB 823 youth.
-This is a secure residential facility with an operational capacity of 158 beds.
-The Juvenile Hall facility is divided into eight separate housing units; one of those units, Unit 7, houses the realigned population.
-Unit 7 can house up to 20 youth and consists of ten rooms which can house two youth each.
-This 20-bed housing unit has a dayroom for structured activities and a separate classroom space for education.
-It also includes an additional room which can be utilized for mental health counseling or separation of target groups, as necessary.
-There is an outdoor recreation yard adjacent to Unit 7 which is utilized for the realigned population.
-Current office space contained in Unit 7 will be utilized as calming room where youth can de-escalate from elevated emotional states.
-This room will provide youth an opportunity to de-escalate.
-The room will provide a positive experience, and will be utilized as a resource, not as a punitive sanction.
+Stanislaus County is utilizing the existing Stanislaus County Juvenile Commitment Facility (JCF) to house SB 823 youth.
+The JCF is a is a secure residential facility with an operational capacity of 60 beds.
+The JCF is divided into three separate housing units, one of those units, Unit C, houses our realigned population and is the Secure Youth Treatment Facilty.
+Unit C can house up to 30 youth and consists of 15 rooms.
+It has four rooms that hold one person, nine rooms that hold two people, and two rooms that hold four people.
+This 30-bed housing unit has a dayroom for structured activities.
+There are separate classroom spaces for education within the facility but separate from the Units.
+The Unit also includes an additional room which can be utilized for mental health counseling and one-on-one case management services.
+There is an outdoor recreation yard adjacent to Unit C, which is used for the realigned population.
 The Juvenile Commitment Facility includes a full kitchen where meals are prepared on-site and delivered timely to the youth housed on our campus.